Professor Shelley Kinash

 Amanda holds a PhD from the University of New South Wales.
 Prior to entering academia in 2002, Amanda was an auditor and consultant at Coopers and Lybrand and PricewaterhouseCoopers.

+She currently works at Edith Cowan University as a Student Success Strategy Adviser.
 At James Cook University, Elizabeth conceptualised and developed an innovative strategy for integrating career development learning and employability within curriculum.

 This contribution was cited in the Higher Education Standards Panel Final Report, Improving retention, completion and success in higher education (Australian Government Department of Education and Training, 2018, p.
 19).